pascal-fb-martin/houselinux/README.md

 * metrics.storage._volume_.free: free space in this volume.
 * metrics.cpu: all CPU related metrics (see below).
 * metrics.cpu.busy: the total CPU busy time (user mode, system mode, interrupt, etc.)
-* metrics.cpu.iowait: the idle time while waiting for an I/O.
+* metrics.cpu.iowait: the idle time while waiting for an I/O, if available.
-* metrics.cpu.steal: time slices stolen when running as a VM guest.
+* metrics.cpu.steal: time slices stolen when running as a VM guest, if available.
 * metrics.cpu.load: the 3 Unix load average values (1mn, 5mn, 15mn) multiplied by 100, with a null unit.
-Each load value is the latest value sampled (and can be up to a minute old)
+Each load value is the latest value sampled (and can be up to a minute old).
+Not present if not available.

 An individual metric is an array of 2, 3 or 4 elements, typically:
 * If the array has 2 elements, the format is: value, unit.